imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 `0xfe,INVALID,NA,,NA,NA,Designated invalid instruction.,`

-- **geth**: not defined, will short-circuit with `ErrInvalidOpCode` and not be added to the measurements CSV
+- **geth**: not defined, will short-circuit with `ErrInvalidOpCode` exception and not be added to the measurements CSV
 - **evmone**: sets execution state to invalid instruction and does nothing
 - **openethereum**: returns Done with BadInstruction, does nothing.